-Note: Before we get started here, I’d like to mention our motivation for making posts like these.
-It is not to show how we explain characters in our dictionary, or to say that learners need to understand character corruption on a deep level in order to learn characters.
+Note: Before we get started here, I'd like to mention our motivation for making posts like these.
+It is not to show how we are going to explain characters in our dictionary.
 In the dictionary, explanations will be much shorter and more concise.
 But hey!
 This is a blog!
-Here we’d like to have a little fun and show how paleography really works to people who normally wouldn’t get the chance.
-This can be difficult stuff (it’s a graduate-level class in Taiwan, after all!), so please ask us if anything is unclear.
+Here we'd like to have a little fun and show how paleography really works to people who normally wouldn't get the chance.
+This can be difficult stuff (it's a graduate-level class in Taiwan, after all!), so please ask us if anything is unclear.
 We love talking about this stuff!
-We’re here to help.
+We're here to help.
 Get ready for a wild ride.
-Here are some of the main ingredients for this post: tattooing people’s faces, bloody battlefields with rotting corpses, ghost fire and rain dances!
+Here are some of the main ingredients for this post: tattooing people's faces, bloody battlefields with rotting corpses, ghost fire and rain dances!

 By Ash Henson

 In the previous post in this series, the notion of corruption was introduced as well as the two main reasons it occurs: 1. the process of writing itself and 2. the misunderstanding of a character's structure (杜忠誥 2002:32)1.
 Now, we'll start looking at some of the types of corruption that occur.
 Specifically, we'll be looking at the first of the eight types of corruption identified by Prof. Tu Chung-kao [杜忠誥] via exploring the etymologies of some common characters.